 - Allow noodles soak in water for 3-5 minutes and then drain in a colander.

 - Next fry leek and garlic in a wok or pan with some water or olive oil.

 - Add chili flakes to taste.

-- Add the celery, carrots and red cabbage and fry for a few minutes.
+- Add the celery, carrots and red cabbage and stir-fry for a few minutes.

 - At last, add the soft glass noodles and season to taste with tamari sauce and lemon juice.

 - If you want you can put some roasted sesame seeds on top.